kgoba/ft8_lib/README.md

 Thanks to Robert Morris, AB1HL, whose Python code (https://github.com/rtmrtmrtmrtm/weakmon) inspired this and helped to test various parts of the code.

 This would not of course be possible without the original WSJT-X code, which is mostly written in Fortran (http://physics.princeton.edu/pulsar/K1JT/wsjtx.html).
 I believe that is the only 'documentation' of the FT8 protocol available, and the source code was used as such in this project.

+Thanks to Mark Borgerding for his FFT implementation (https://github.com/mborgerding/kissfft).
+I have included a portion of his code.

 Karlis Goba,
 YL3JG